 We have listed five ways to help you resolve the 100 percent disk consumption problem on a Windows 10 computer.

 Microsoft support claims that the Event ID 129 that indicates the disk manager resets results from various factors.
 The most common factor for this is that the models of AHCI PCIe (Advanced Host Controller Interface PCI-Express) result in such symptoms on a Windows 10 computer when they are run with the driver of StorAHCI.sys.

-Owing to one of the firmware bugs, the SSD (Solid-State Drive) is unable to input or output when the mode of MSI (Message Signaled Interrupt) is enabled.
-This facilitates the storage stack of Windows to reboot the PC after attending the unresponsive write or read command for some time.
+Owing to one of the firmware bugs, the SSD (Solid-State Drive) cannot input or output when the mode of MSI (Message Signaled Interrupt) is enabled.
+This facilitates the storage stack of Windows to reboot the PC after attending to the unresponsive write or read command for some time.